daormar/debasher/doc/design_doc_resident.md

    woken by writing a blank line to its own ghost write end (checked: 600 of 600 rounds, at most 0.2 ms). `Supervisor` no longer needs daemon reader threads.
 5. A process exiting with an error (exception, non-zero exit) sends no `CLOSE` and is treated as a crash, consistent with the Supervisor design.
-A `CLOSE` followed by a later failure would leave peers that stopped reading blocked on the relaunch: unlikely, but to keep in mind.
+A `CLOSE` followed by a later failure is harmless: the peers keep reading and drop what the relaunched node sends (point 3).

 **What it does not cover (the reader-dies direction):**
 - A writer whose reader died gets `BrokenPipeError` on its next write, and its thread dies.
 It